axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/concepts-flow-control/configuring-flow-control/_index.md

 For details on how flow-control works, see {{% xref "/docs/chapter-routing-filters/concepts-flow-control/_index.md" %}}.
 The summary of the main points is as follows:

-  - The `syslog-ng` application normally reads a maximum of `log-fetch-limit()` number of messages from a source.
+  - The AxoSyslog application normally reads a maximum of `log-fetch-limit()` number of messages from a source.

-  - From TCP and unix-stream sources, `syslog-ng` reads a maximum of `log-fetch-limit()` from every connection of the source.
+  - From TCP and unix-stream sources, AxoSyslog reads a maximum of `log-fetch-limit()` from every connection of the source.
 The number of connections to the source is set using the `max-connections()` parameter.

   - Every destination has an output buffer.
 The size of this buffer is set automatically for log paths that use flow-control, and can be set using the `log-fifo-size()` option for other log paths.